 The Venice Simplon-Orient-Express (VSOE) is the world’s most authentic luxury train.
 Made famous in the Agatha Christie story, the train’s 1920s-vintage Art Deco cars, sparkling in their navy and gold livery and snowy white roof, take your breath away.
-The annual journeys between Paris and Istanbul are legendary — and perfect for special occasion celebrations.
+The journey between Paris and Istanbul is legendary — and perfect for special occasion celebrations.

 The train’s mystique is such that its image is constantly in demand to portray elegance, beauty, sophistication and romance.
 Watch this video to see its stylized image, as seen through the eyes of French perfume and beauty product icon Chanel (wait for it; you may see another ad first).

 The VSOE can accommodate up to 108 passengers, but on special journeys, the train’s capacity is reduced to roughly 100 guests.

 NEW for 2023!
 8 new Suites have been added to the train.
 These beautiful cabins feature ensuite bathroom and shower, small sitting area, and fixed double or twin beds (made up into banquette seating during the day).
 Suites offer a perfect half step between Historic Twins and Grand Suites.

 In 2018, the train added purpose-built, luxurious Grand Suites to its consist, and they are truly spectacular.

 Special Report: IRT’s Rachel Hardy was among the first to see the newly unveiled Grand Suites, and she was impressed.
 See her report on the Grand Suites here.

 Historic Twins have Pullman-style beds (one up, one down) that fold into a comfortable sofa during the day.
 A sink in a lovely, closing vanity is fitted into the corner.
 These cabins measure 30 square feet.